DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 <!-- .slide: data-background-position="top left" -->
 <!-- .slide: data-state="bgimage" -->

-Note: a theme for WordPress which you can redecorate.
-Gives you all of the patterns / components broken down so that it's easier to find the HTML / CSS that you need to style.
-Intended for working quickly with WordPress.
+Note: A theme for WordPress that provides HTML and CSS fields and leverages the Categories and Body fields in Posts to enable you to create your own pattern library.
+The theme will render the HTML you provide with the CSS snippet you provide.
+A great way to keep track of your own favorite patterns.

 ---------------------------------------
 ## [patternlab](http://patternlab.io/)